aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 20Aug18
+Slow but steady progress on project and related issues as well as spending more time applying for jobs.

 ## 14Aug18
 Continued to work on my project and a smaller program of fractions.